anvetsu/reo/docs/sample/count.md

 ; [1 2 3 4 5 6]
 ```

-Two sequences can be added or subtracted to produce a sequence or tables:
+Two sequences can be added or subtracted to produce a sequences or tables:

 ```rust
 ? a: [0 1 2 3 4 5]